aarinp/Covid-19-Data-Analysis/README.md

 # Covid-19-Data-Analysis-modeling-and-pridiction
 The dataset is taken from JHU's GitHub repository.
-The data is being analyzed and visualized globally till now using python, pandas and plotly.
+The software and packages which are used in this project are Jupter Notebook, Python, Pandas, Plotly